vanHeemstraSystems/k3s-dind-headstart/100/100/README.md

 # 100 - Prerequisites

-## 100 - Docker
+## 100 - Docker and docker-compose
-For installation of Docker, see https://github.com/vanHeemstraSystems/docker-quick-start-headstart
+- For installation of Docker, see https://github.com/vanHeemstraSystems/docker-quick-start-headstart

+- For installation of docker-compose, see https://github.com/vanHeemstraSystems/docker-compose-quick-start-headstart

 ## 200 - Kubectl (Optional)
 For installation of kubectl, see https://phoenixnap.com/kb/how-to-install-kubernetes-on-centos